Funny Games (2007 film)

-Funny Games (alternatively titled Funny Games U.S.) is a 2007 psychological horror film written and directed by Michael Haneke, and a remake of his own 1997 film of the same title.
-Naomi Watts, Tim Roth, Michael Pitt, and Brady Corbet star in the main roles.
-The film is a shot-for-shot remake of the 1997 film, albeit in English and set in the United States with different actors.
-Like the original, the film follows a middle class family as they are captured and tortured by two young criminals on their vacation.
-Exterior scenes were filmed on Long Island.
-The film is an international co-production of the United States, United Kingdom, France, Germany, and Italy.
+Funny Games (alternatively titled Funny Games U.S.) is a 2007 satirical psychological thriller film written and directed by Michael Haneke.
+The film is a shot-for-shot remake of his own 1997 film of the same title, albeit in English and set in the United States with different actors; Naomi Watts, Tim Roth, Michael Pitt, and Brady Corbet star in the main roles.
+Like the original, the film follows an affluent family as they are captured and tortured by two young criminals on their vacation.

+Despite the film title labeled as "U.S.", Funny Games is an international co-production between the United States, United Kingdom, Austria, France, Germany, and Italy.
+It is the only Haneke film to not premiere at the Cannes Film Festival, instead premiering at several film festivals outside of Cannes including London and Sundance.

+Unlike the original, the film received mixed reviews and was a commercial failure.
 Haneke has stated that the film is a reflection and criticism of violence used in media.